SYNAPSE ARTS

 Photos by: Megan Rhyme, Laura Tennal, Mathew Gregory Hollis.

-SPRING CLASSES 2024
+FALL CLASSES 2024

 Beginning Ballet for 3 to 5 year olds